 We have paused our Right on Time campaigning activity at this time.
 We will continue to monitor what’s happening in the NHS, work with NHS colleagues and other partners to provide information to people with arthritis, and also continue to support people with arthritis through our helpline and online communities.
 Find out more by reading our latest news article.

-People with arthritis face an agonising wait for a joint replacement.
-We’re campaigning for urgent action to fix joint replacement waiting times and give vital hope and certainty to those struggling in pain.
+People with arthritis face an agonising wait for joint replacement surgery.
+We must protect people’s right to treatment and give vital hope and certainty to those struggling in pain.

-Over 200,000 joint replacement operations take place in England each year.
+Over 200,000 joint replacement operations take place in the UK in a usual year.
 More than 90% of people who have hip and knee replacements have osteoarthritis.
 The pain of waiting for surgery can be unbearable.

 Rob has osteoarthritis and lymphoedema.
 He’s been on the waiting list for joint replacement surgery since October 2019 and has been told he still faces months of waiting.
 Watch the video to find out more.